 Another option is to “raise the bottom” by holding an intervention.
 A traditional intervention can help an addicted individual get into treatment, but they can also be highly emotional, divide the family, and may not work.
 Using an ARISE method of intervention is a more effective way to get help, not only for the addicted individual but for the whole family.

 An ARISE Intervention is a family system-based invitational approach to help addicted individuals receive help.
-It differs from a traditional intervention in the following ways:
+It differs from a traditional intervention model in these 6 ways:

-- An ARISE Intervention is a process, not an event.
+- The ARISE Intervention model is a process, not an event.
 The ARISE Intervention is a series of family meetings that increase in intensity until the addicted individual agrees to the treatment that he/she needs.